This information explains what bursitis is. It also describes some of its common causes and symptoms, and how it can be treated.

 Rest

-Rest your joints and avoid activities that cause pain and worsen your symptoms.
+Rest your joints and avoid activities that cause pain and make your symptoms worse.

 - Ibuprofen (Advil®, Motrin®)